Afif13/CSS-Tip/content/tooltip-anchor/index.md

 Click the "debug mode" to understand the trick.
 Both arrows are always visible, but the margin will update the position to simulate the "hide" effect.

-In case you are wondering, the properties allowed inside `@position-try` are limited, which is why I need to rely on this hack until we have better support for [`anchored queries`](https://drafts.csswg.org/css-anchor-position-2/#container-rule-anchored).